music dictionary : As - As

 assopiri(Italian) to make sleepy, to lull to sleep

-assopirsi(Italian) doze off
+assopirsi(Italian) to doze off

 assorbente(Italian) absorbent